lhl/jquery-uploader/README.md

 ## Usage

-You can see the the [example.html](http://lhl.github.io/jquery-uploader/example.html) for a complete/live (client-side) implementation.
+You can see the [example.html](http://lhl.github.io/jquery-uploader/example.html) for a complete/live (client-side) implementation.
 I've also checked in some images in samples for testing.

 ### Markup